42talents/blog-3-ways-to-run-karate-tests-for-spring-boot-applications/README.md

 ### 1. Execute the karate feature file with IntelliJ IDEA.

-You can run the karate feature file directly from the editor in IntelliJ, as shown below.
+You can run the karate feature file directly from the editor in IntelliJ, as shown in the GIF below or use the shortcut to run the current scenario.

 ![Execute Karate Feature From Editor](run_karate_feature_1.gif)

 You can define variables used in the tests in the test-resource file "karate-config.js".
 Here we set the variable *baseUrl* depending on the environment.
 Localhost is our default environment.
 Karate calls this configuration function for every scenario.

 ![Karate Configuration File](karate_config.png)

 This way, you can run an entire feature or a single scenario.
 But, this requires the application to be running.